1801 California Street, Suite 4200, Denver, CO 80202-2642 USA

 2100 McKinney Avenue, Suite 1100, Dallas, TX 75201-6912 USA

 Robert C. Blume is a partner in the Denver and Dallas offices of Gibson, Dunn & Crutcher.
 His practice focuses on internal investigations, compliance, business crimes, and complex civil litigation.
 He is also an accomplished trial lawyer.
 Mr. Blume spent more than seven years as a federal prosecutor with the United States Department of Justice and earned four Special Achievement Awards from the Attorney General.
+In 2019, Super Lawyers recognized Mr. Blume in the area of Criminal Defense: White Collar.
 In 2018, Chambers USA recognized Mr. Blume in the area of Litigation: White-Collar Crime and Government Investigations and he has been recognized every year since 2012.
 Mr. Blume was named Local Litigation Star in 2018 by Benchmark Litigation, following rankings as a Future Star in 2015, 2016, and 2017.
 He was recognized by Best Lawyers 2018 in the categories of Criminal Defense: White-Collar; Commercial Litigation; and Litigation: Securities; he has been consistently recognized every year since 2013.
 Law Week Colorado awarded Mr. Blume the distinct honor of “Barrister’s Best White Collar Lawyer” for 2016.

 Mr. Blume represents corporations and individuals in local, state, and federal court and helps clients interface with government agencies around the country.
 In that capacity, Mr. Blume has defended local and international clients in enforcement actions and investigations brought by the United States Department of Justice, the United States Securities and Exchange Commission, and various state law enforcement agencies.
 These investigations involve allegations of accounting and securities fraud, mortgage and settlement service kickbacks, money laundering, Medicaid fraud, promotion of off-label medical devices, improper use of computer and electronic data, breach of consumer trust and protection, improper payments to government officials, illicit dumping and environmental crimes, and illicit price-fixing and anti-competitive activities.
 Mr. Blume also defends numerous companies facing civil and criminal False Claims Act exposure.
 Finally, Mr. Blume has conducted corporate governance reviews, risk assessments, and compliance audits for financial institutions, online payment service companies, IT consulting firms, fuel services firms, healthcare companies, and others.